“American Pie” Lyrics Meaning (Don McLean)

 The day the music died?

-This line brings everything full circle, asking listeners to reflect on the larger societal revelations from this time of conflict and loss.
+This line brings everything full circle, asking listeners to think about the larger societal revelations from this time of conflict and loss.

 Verse 5: The Loss of Hope